TITLE 19 NATURAL RESOURCES AND WILDLIFE

 (2) any positive test for any of the pathogens listed in 19.35.7 NMAC shall constitute an animal health emergency.
 The department must be notified within 24 hours of the diagnosis.
 This notification requirement will only be considered met if the owner or designee talks directly to a department person either by phone or in-person:

-(a) the lake shall be under immediate indefinite quarantine; and
+(a) the lake or aquaculture/recirculating water system shall be under immediate indefinite quarantine; and

 (b) owners shall submit factual copies of all records to the department within 72 hours of the diagnosis, and notify all owners of trace-forward and trace-back lots of fish of the positive diagnosis within 72 hours of the diagnosis.